 Learn BJJ Faster

 In Brazilian Jiu-Jitsu, there is nobody that can name all the moves.
 There are so many moves, and people name so many stuff on a daily basis that it is impossible to track.
-After all, the entire art started off with a blend of Japanese and Portuguese terms, which were quickly joined by American phrases and terms.
+After all, the entire martial art itself started off with a blend of Japanese and Portuguese terms, which were quickly joined by American phrases and terms.
 Add to that the local language of wherever BJJ is being taught, and then you have the Esperanto of martial arts – a common language that nobody can really speak in its entirety.

 In order to actually learn Jiu-Jitsu, you’ll need to make sense of everything.
 The best way is to try and understand why things happen, how things happen, and when things happen.
 Simple right?
 Not so fast.